-152. The Bayeux Tapestry. - Several contemporary accounts of the battle exist by both French and English writers, but the best history is one wrought in colors by a woman's hand, in the scenes of the famous strip of canvas known from the French cathedral where it is still preserved, as the Bayeux Tapestry.2
+152. The Bayeux Tapestry. -Several contemporary accounts of the battle exist by both French and English writers.
+But the best history is one wrought in colors by a woman's hand.
+It represents the scenes of the famous contest on a strip of canvas known, from the French cathedral, where it is still preserved, as the Bayeux Tapestry (§ 205).

-153. William marches on London. - Soon after the battle, William advanced on London, and set fire to the Southwark suburbs.
+153. William marches on London (1066).-Soon after the battle, William advanced on London and set fire to the Southwark suburbs.
 The Londoners, terrified by the flames, and later cut off from help from the north by the Conqueror's besieging army, opened their gates and surrendered without striking a blow.

-154. William grants a Charter to London. - In return, William granted the city a charter, or formal and solemn written pledge, by which he guaranteed the inhabitants the liberties which they had enjoyed under Edward the Confessor.
+154. William grants a Charter to London (1066). - In return, William granted the city a charter, or formal and solemn written pledge, by which he guaranteed the inhabitants the liberties which they had enjoyed under Edward the Confessor (§ 109).

 That document may still be seen among the records in Guildhall, in London.
-It is a bit of parchment, hardly bigger than a man's hand, containing a few lines in English, and is signed with William's mark; for he who wielded the sword so effectually either could not or would spot to commemorate the victory by which he gained his crown, and to have perpetual prayers chanted by the monks over the Norman soldiers who had fallen there.
-Here, also, tradition represents him as having buried Harold's body, just after the fight, under a heap of stones by the seashore.
-Some months later, it is said that the friends of the English king removed the remains to Waltham, near London, and buried them in the church which he had built and endowed there.
-Be that as it may, his grave, wherever it is, is the grave of the old England, for henceforth a new people (though not a new race) and a somewhat modified form of government appear in the history of the island.
+It is a bit of parchment, hardly bigger than a man's hand, containing a few lines in English, and is signed with William's mark; for he who wielded the sword so effectually either could not or would not handle the pen.
+By that mark all the past privileges and immunities of the city were confirmed and protected.

+155. The Coronation; William returns to Normandy. - On the following Christmas Day (1066) William was anointed and

+William of Malmesbury's Chronicle,

-1 This church became afterward Waltham Abbey.
+&lt;sup>1 This church became afterward Waltham Abbey.
+Bayeux (Bay' yuh').